loopwerk/Saga/README.md

 ## TODO

-- Remove the page title from the page body - right now it's not possible to add content between the title and the body of an article, something that I do need for my own website.
 - Add paginating support for list/tag/year writers.
-- Replace the Ink and Splash dependencies (see known limitations, below).
 - Research a way to auto-run on changes, maybe even reloading the browser as well.
 - Docs and tests.